This post may contain affiliate links. I may receive a small commission, at no cost to you, if you make a purchase

 Booking.com has plugins that allow you to quickly add search boxes, map widgets, and banners to any of your posts or pages.

-It goes without saying that the plugins also enable creating deep links to any of the Booking.com listings.
+The WordPress plugin also enables the quick creation of deep links to any of the Booking.com listings.

 Booking.com Affiliate Program Commission

-Booking.com affiliates can earn a commission for bookings but also for property owners who create listings on Booking.com through their link.
+Booking.com affiliates can earn a commission for bookings but also for property owners who create listings on Booking.com through their links.

 Affiliate Program